Demonstration of the trapped-ion quantum-CCD computer architecture: Methods

-Single-qubit gates are characterized by performing single-qubit RB with each qubit following the standard Clifford-twirl version of RB outlined in Ref.~\cite{Magesan11}, with results plotted for each qubit in Fig.~\ref{fig:all_rb}a.

-Two-qubit gates are characterized with two-qubit RB in each zone independently and then in both zones simultaneously~\cite{Magesan11}.
-Results are plotted in Fig.~\ref{fig:all_rb}(b,c), and we report the average infidelity of the two-qubit Clifford gates scaled by the average number of $U_{zz}$ gates per Clifford gate (1.5).
+SQ gates are characterized by performing SQ RB with each qubit following the standard Clifford-twirl version of RB outlined in Ref.~\cite{Magesan11}, with results plotted for each qubit in Fig.~\ref{fig:all_rb}a.
+Likewise, TQ gates are characterized with TQ RB in each zone independently and then in both zones simultaneously~\cite{Magesan11}.
+Results are plotted in Fig.~\ref{fig:all_rb}(b,c), and we report the average infidelity of the TQ Clifford gates scaled by the average number of $U_{zz}$ gates per Clifford gate (1.5).
 The laser pulses that drive the M{\o}lmer-S{\o}rensen interaction use a $\textrm{sin}^2(\frac{\pi}{2}t/T)$ envelope with $T=1.5~\mu$s for turning on and off to suppress unwanted spectator mode excitations.
-As indicated in Table \ref{tab:error_budget}, our models predict that two-qubit gate errors are dominated by position fluctuations of the ions stemming from voltage noise, introducing an effective phase noise source.
+As indicated in Table \ref{tab:error_budget}, our models predict that TQ gate errors are dominated by position fluctuations of the ions stemming from voltage noise, introducing an effective phase noise source.
 Our estimate for the magnitude of this error uses the measured voltage noise spectral density and a numerically calculated phase noise filter function \cite{Biercuk_2011}.

-\textbf{Simultaneous Randomized Benchmarking} This method has two parts: (1) identify differences in RB decay rates between applying gates individually and simultaneously, and (2) identify correlated errors when applying gates simultaneously (also similar to Ref.~\cite{Harper19}).
+\textbf{Simultaneous RB} This method has two parts: (1) identify differences in RB decay rates when applying gates individually versus simultaneously, and (2) identify correlated errors when applying gates simultaneously (also similar to Ref.~\cite{Harper19}).

-Two-qubit simultaneous RB is performed by three experiments: (1) RB in zone one, (2) RB in zone two, and (3) RB in both zones simultaneously.
-For reference, we fit the RB data to the decay equation $p(\ell) = A \alpha^{\ell} + B$ where $p(\ell)$ is the average survival frequency for a length $\ell$ RB sequence, $A$ is the SPAM parameter, $\alpha$ is the RB decay rate, and $B$ is the asymptote, which is fixed by randomization of the final measurement and the uncertainty is calculated via a semi-parametric bootstrap resample outlined in Ref.~\cite{Meier06,Harper19b,Baldwin19}.
+TQ simultaneous RB is performed by three experiments: (1) RB in zone one, (2) RB in zone two, and (3) RB in both zones simultaneously.
+For reference, we fit the RB data to the decay equation $p(\ell) = A \alpha^{\ell} + B$ where $p(\ell)$ is the average survival frequency for a length $\ell$ RB sequence, $A$ is the SPAM parameter, $\alpha$ is the RB decay rate, and $B$ is the asymptote, which is fixed by randomizing the final measurement and the uncertainty is calculated via a semi-parametric bootstrap resample~\cite{Meier06,Baldwin19}.